Joe Seneca: Life and career

 On television he appeared in more than twenty series, including The Cosby Show as Hillman President, Dr. Zachariah J. Hanes.
 He also played Alvin Newcastle, a man suffering from Alzheimer's disease, on The Golden Girls in the 1987 episode "Old Friends".
 That same year, He appeared in Michael Jackson's music video "The Way You Make Me Feel."
 On The Equalizer he played Fossil Williams, a mission worker looking after the spiritual and physical well-being of the down-and-out homeless of Skid row in The Bowery neighborhood of New York City in the episode, "17 Zebra".
-He played Eddie Haynes on Matlock in the "The Blues Singer" (1989).
+He played Eddie Haynes on Matlock in "The Blues Singer" (1989).
 Seneca played "Blind Otis Lemon" (based on Muddy Waters), a homeless blues legend who gets one last chance to sing and play in a club the night before an operation that may leave him deaf in the Doogie Howser, M.D. episode "Doogie Sings the Blues" (1990).
 He later played murder witness Lionel Jackson in the Law & Order episode "Profile" (1993).

 He also appeared in several television films, including Wilma (1977), The House of Dies Drear (1984), A Gathering of Old Men (1987), and The Vernon Johns Story (1994).
 Seneca's final screen role was portraying Whitechaple in the British television film The Longest Memory (1997) which he completed just two weeks prior to his death.